DORORO-404/PassForge/README.md

-# Simple Passwords generator for beginner programmers in Python
+# Simple Password generator for beginner programmers in Python